immuno-informatics/carmen-analysis/README.md

 Create a population-based simulation of MHC class I antigen presentation using [NetMHCpan](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1) and compare the populations.

-First, create a new Python environment based on a proper specification (`environment-08-X.yml`) before using any of the scripts/notebooks described below (you can change the name `carmen-analysis-08-X` to anything else); deactivate the previous environment if you have it loaded:
+Create a new Python environment based on a proper specification (`environment-08-X.yml`) before using any of the scripts/notebooks described below (you can change the name `carmen-analysis-08-X` to anything else); deactivate the previous environment if you have it loaded:

 ```bash
 # Run this line if you have another Conda environment loaded: